 During data processing, data were removed near filter changes.
-A sharp ATN change (|AATN| > 30) was The filter changes were manually identified, and two hours of data were removed starting from the nearest hour before the filter change.
+A sharp ATN change ( $|\Delta ATN| > 30$ ) was manually identified and two hours of data were removed starting from the nearest hour before the filter change.
 This was done for all small-scale sensors.

-During the deployment starting from 19.7.2022 the MA350 at F{roof} had flows significantly lower than the set value.
+During the deployment starting from 19.7.2022 the MA350 at Froof had flows significantly lower than the set value.
 This was most likely due to inlet blockage and the start of a pump failure.
 Data were removed from this point forward as it was deemed erroneous.
-The sensor suffered a total pump failure when attempted to moveafter it towas moved SMEAR III for the 2nd intercomparison (see Sect.
-3.2.54).
+The sensor suffered a total pump failure when attempted to move it to SMEAR III for the 2nd intercomparison (see Sect.
+3.2.5).

-OBS3&4 located at BG{ground} had shutdowns due to low battery during the deployment.
-WhenAfter the sensors restarted after the shutdownssensor restart the data had erroneous starting spikes.
+OBS3&4 located at $BG{ground}$ had shutdowns due to low battery during the deployment.
+When the sensors restarted after the shutdowns the data had erroneous starting spikes.
 Two hours of data were removed starting from the nearest hour before the restarts.
 Due to the shutdowns a missing section of OBS3 data are patched with OBS4 data during the deployment.
-This was done so that the BG{ground} location has a continuous time series.
+This was done so that the $BG{ground}$ location has a continuous time series.
 The sensor-to-sensor variability was deemed low enough as a justification for this process.